thirupathirao015/KafkaSpringboot/README.md

 # KafkaSpringboot
-''1.
-Create Springboot with kafka project''
+1. Create Springboot with kafka project
    Reqired dependencies are : Spring web and Spring kafka are required for producer and consumer examples.
    When we create project in //spring.io.start  Spring boot version 3 and Jdk 17 required.